Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation

-Combining \eqref{eq:microfoundation2} and revenue formula \eqref{eq:rev_formula}, we can compute the compensating variation in prices of competing transportation modes, $p_{tTm}$, that offsets the loss due to the observed revenue management relative to counterfactual pricing strategies.
-Suppose that $p_{tTm}$ decreases to $(1-\Delta)p_{tTm}$ for all $m=2,...,\overline{m}$ and $t\in[0,1]$, i.e., an overall relative decrease in competitors' prices by $\Delta$.
-According to \eqref{eq:microfoundation2}, $\xi_{dT}$ will decrease to $(1-\Delta)^{\alpha\sum_{m=2}^{\overline{m}}\delta_{Tm}}\xi_{dT}=(1-\Delta)^{\eps}\xi_{dT}$.
-Then, because of \eqref{eq:rev_formula}, we obtain that $R_{r}^I$ decreases by $1-[(1-\Delta)^{\eps}]^{1/\eps}=\Delta$.
-For instance, consider Scenario s.3 in Table \ref{tab:supply_main} and its lower bound 13.10K\EUR{}.
+\paragraph{Compensating variation in prices.} Combining \eqref{eq:microfoundation2} and revenue formula \eqref{eq:revenue_gamma_ave}, we can compute the compensating variation in prices of competing transportation modes, $p_{tm\ell}$, that offsets the loss due to the observed revenue management relative to counterfactual pricing strategies.
+Suppose that $p_{tm\ell}$ decreases to $(1-\Delta)p_{tm\ell}$ for all $\ell=2,...,\overline{L}$ and $t\in[0,1]$, i.e., an overall relative decrease in competitors' prices by $\Delta$.
+According to \eqref{eq:microfoundation2}, $\xi_{dm}$ will decrease to $(1-\Delta)^{\alpha\sum_{\ell=2}^{\overline{L}}\delta_{m\ell}}\xi_{dm}=(1-\Delta)^{\eps}\xi_{dm}$.
+Then, because of \eqref{eq:revenue_gamma_ave}, $R_{r}^I$ decreases by $1-[(1-\Delta)^{\eps}]^{1/\eps}=\Delta$.
+For instance, consider Scenario s.3 in Table \ref{tab:supply_main} and its lower bound \EUR{13,100}.
 To offset the gain of the counterfactual scenario relative to observed scenario relative to this counterfactual one, competitors' prices need to decrease by $1-12.21/13.10=6.8\%$ on average.